How can I get help for a family member with a mental illness?

 Take Care of Yourself

 Worrying about a loved one’s mental health and well-being can be an exhausting and thankless task with or without a professional’s help.
-Seeing someone you care about face challenges like depression or substance abuse can also make it easier to neglect one’s own mental and physical health as you get wrapped up in their struggles.
+Seeing someone you care about face challenges like depression or substance use can also make it easier to neglect one’s own mental and physical health as you get wrapped up in their struggles.

 Taking the time to maintain your own sense of wellness can be beneficial for a loved one with mental illness in several ways.
 First, it will be easier to be patient and empathetic with that loved one if you aren’t constantly on edge or feeling depleted.
 Second, speaking with a mental health professional yourself can provide an outlet for the frustration you may be feeling as a result of hitting roadblocks with your loved one.